open-telemetry/community/projects/ci-cd.md

 ## Meeting Times

-This SIG will begin meeting during the regular Monday Semvonc SIG calls that already exists.
+This SIG will begin meeting during the regular Monday Semantic Conventions SIG calls that already exists.
 This group will start meeting independently in the future as the project progresses.

 ## Timeline